AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 As a Senior Engineer and customer expert on Adobe Experience Cloud products for the past five years, I enable business users at [Meijer](https://www.meijer.com/){target="_blank"}, an American supercenter chain founded in 1934, to run complex marketing and transactional campaigns with ACS.
 A few projects that I've worked on include customized campaigns to store offers and order details for personalization, integrated with Adobe Audience Manager, and customer insight for segment ingestion.

-In my time using ACS, I've run into errors which can be time consuming and frustrating to solve.
+In my time using ACS, I've run into errors, which can be time consuming and frustrating to solve.
 Knowing the most common errors can help with faster problem-solving and boost your productivity.
 Below are my troubleshooting tips to help you effectively resolve similar errors as they occur.

 ## Data Type Mismatch Error